How To Pray For Muslims During Ramadan 2022

 - Pray daily. – Pray that God will open the eyes of Muslims to see Jesus as who He really is.
 Set aside time at either sunrise or sunset, and invest time pleading for the Holy Spirit to draw Muslims to salvation — both here and overseas.
 Pray for opportunities to meet Muslims in your area that can lead to deep, long-term relationships.

 - Fast weekly. – Choose a day each week that you can fast along with Muslims.
 After all, it’s not merely an Islamic thing.
 Rather than fasting to please God, fast to worship God and to keep the lostness of the Islamic world in the forefront of your mind.

-- Introduce yourself, and begin a friendship. – This will be more difficult to accomplish because of the COVID-19 regulations right now.
-However, pray for opportunities to interact with Muslims, and anticipate that God will answer your prayer and place people in your path.
-Even if this means using digital communication tools, commit yourself to genuinely learning their story, and offer to pray for them during Ramadan.
+- Introduce yourself, and begin a friendship. – Pray for opportunities to interact with Muslims, and anticipate that God will answer your prayer and place people in your path.
+Commit yourself to genuinely learning their story, and offer to pray for them during Ramadan.
 Love them with the genuine love of Jesus, and they will be open to hearing the stories of Jesus.

 - Islam 101 (podcast) – Desiring God podcast (with Zane Pratt)

 - Do You Know the Basics of Islam? (article) – Rachel Cohen

 - The Story and Spread of Islam (article) – Madeline Arthington

 If you want to invest in some deep learning on what Muslims believe, check out our list of books, sermons, podcasts, and videos: